w3c/wai-website/pages/standards-guidelines/wcag/docs.md

 {% include_cached excol.html type="start" id="diagram" %}

-## Old Diagram
+## WCAG 2 documents diagram

 {% include_cached excol.html type="middle" %}

-The diagram below shows the different WCAG 2 documents for different purposes.
-It uses "WCAG 2.0" yet still applies for WCAG 2.1 and WCAG 2.2.
+The diagram below shows the different WCAG 2 documents for different purposes. **It uses "WCAG 2.0" yet it still applies for WCAG 2.1 and WCAG 2.2.**

+_(It is referenced in WCAG 2.0: "The WCAG 2.0 Documents - A diagram and description of how the technical documents are related and linked".)_

 {% include image.html src="wcag/wcag20docs.png" alt="" %}

-Not included in the old diagram:
+Not included in the this diagram:
 * ACT Rules
 * Supplemental Guidance